United States Navy. TBM-3S. Construction number 2689.

 14 June, Saturday, Heavy rain all morning, clearing in the afternoon.
 I left Bristol at 5 A.M. with ranger Welch.
 We picked up Cpl.
 Rippon and went to the mouth of the Little Forks Brook where we met about twelve more men, most of which had just come out from Richardson’s Gulch.
 We went to the head of the Little Forks Brook and after many false starts and considerable difficulty we found the crashed plane.
 We put what was left of the pilot in a plastic bag which we carried to the jeep on a stretcher and turned it over to Mortician Lorne Britton at Hartland.
 Arrived home at 5:15 P.M.
 Hard day.

-The Accident Report (Library and Archives Canada)
+The Summary Accident Report and card (Library and Archives Canada)